 Renters insurance is something that many tenants blindly go without, and only in hindsight realize how important it is.
 While many landlords ask for tenants to have some form of protection, it’s not illegal to go without it.
 Even if it’s not a requirement for your lease, don’t think saving the few bucks a month will be worth it — as there are so many reasons why you need a good renters insurance right now.
 You’ll be surprised just how much is covered and what you can claim.
-Here are just a few questions you may have while looking for coverage that you may be too embarrassed to ask:
+Here are just a few renters insurance frequently asked questions you could have while looking for coverage that you may be too embarrassed to ask:

 1. What Kind of Things Does My Renters Insurance Cover?